mckennapsean/dissertation/chapters/intro.md

 In Chapter 2, the necessary background for this dissertation is presented.
 It includes a discussion of creativity in visualization design and user-centered design.
 There is a discussion on the different theoretical models presented in visualization design, both process and decision models.
-This work is largely complete, but an additional section on the role of agile development will be flushed out in the full dissertation.
+This work is largely complete, but an additional section on the role of agile development will be flushed \al{fleshed} out in the full dissertation.

 The core contribution of this dissertation is the design activity framework; an overview is presented in Chapter 3.
 This framework addresses a lack of connection between different kinds of design models, providing for a more complete description of a design project.
 This framework presents steps of a process through four design activities: understand, ideate, make, and deploy.
-Each activity contains a motivation, methods, and artifacts, to connect back to design decisions and help novice designers utilize the framework more easily.
+Each activity contains a \al{?} motivation, \al{list of} methods, and \al{?} artifacts, to connect back to design decisions and help novice designers utilize the framework more easily.
 This work is already completed, but it may be modified over time and with reflection on our projects.